About the Yiddish Book Center Translation Fellowship

-The Yiddish Book Center Translation Fellowship program trains, supports, and encourages a new generation of Yiddish literary translators.
+The Yiddish Book Center Translation Fellowship trains, supports, and encourages a new generation of Yiddish literary translators.

-Eligibility: Prospective fellows must possess at least a high intermediate command of Yiddish and a talent for creative writing in English.
+Applicants to the Fellowship Program must possess at least a high intermediate command of Yiddish and a talent for creative writing in English.
 While no professional experience in literary translation is required, fellows must display an aptitude for and a commitment to the wider project of Yiddish translation.